Return to home

 Not to worry though, we're here to guide you through every step in this new build conveyancing checklist.

-In this handy checklist, we'll break down the entire new build conveyancing journey into easy-to-understand chunks.
+We'll break down the entire new build conveyancing journey into easy-to-understand chunks.
 We'll explain what's different, what extra checks need doing, and why certain steps are so important when buying a newly constructed property.
 We've also added a more condensed version of the new build conveyancing checklist at the end of the article.

 How is conveyancing for a new build home different?